- Steam is the most popular game distribution platform in the world, but it is not without fault, as some users have reported issues with the client.

 2. Turn Off Windows Defender Firewall

 The Windows Defender Firewall can and does conflict with Steam for some users.
-Thus, the Steam failed to validate error can be due to firewall blocks.
+Thus, the Steam failure to validate error can be due to firewall blocks.
 To ensure that isn’t the case, turn off the WDF as follows.

 - Open Cortana in Windows 10 by clicking the Type here to search taskbar button.